UWbadgers16/HDR/README.md

 ## Results

+## Future Work
+As this is a base implemtation, there are several areas to be improved upon.
+The primary focus moving forward is speeding up the processing.
+Performing singular value decomposition is a taxing operation, and AdvancedHDR is at the mercy of the underlying libraries for those operations.
+At present, the SVD of 5 images for R, G, and B response curves takes roughly 130 seconds.
+Using 3 images tends to take around 90 seconds.
+Again, these operations are heavily dependent on the number of images, the image size, and the underlying library.
+In the future, the operation may be passed off to a background task if possible.

+Developing of the radiance map also takes time as each pixel of the resulting image must be individually blended.
+Larger images (8 MP were used in testing) will have a large affect on the processing time here.

+In addition, AdvancedHDR tends to be memory intensive with the various images residing in memory for use in computation.
+This most improvments can likely be made here in the future.

+More advanced and robust image alignment can also be implemented.
+This is important particularly on handhelds like smartphone were tripods aren't readily available.

 ## Libraries and Acknowledgments
 * [Paul E. Debevec and Jitendra Malik - Recovering High Dynamic Range Radiance Maps from Photographs](http://www.pauldebevec.com/Research/HDR/debevec-siggraph97.pdf)
 * [Lumia Imaging SDK](http://developer.nokia.com/lumia/nokia-apis/imaging)